 Open Image Size options

 From the Image option in the menu bar, select Image Size.
-A dialog box will open where you can enter the new pixels or resolution you need for the image.
+A dialog box will open where you can enter the new pixels or resolutions you need for the image.

 If you are going to print the photo, you can also adjust the Document Size.